False Superstars in Religions: Remembering the Real Heroes of Your Faith

 Surely those who have attained enlightenment and become known as Buddhas are deserving of superstar status.
 After all, if one's aim is to do the same, then those are the role models that should be honored.

 Recognizing the Buddhas as superstars is only effective when one takes the time to truly understand who they were, who they are, and what lessons they bring to guide you to where you want to go.

 Real Superstar Examples

-The Earth that has formed in such a way to allow life to blossom and for our very existence to take place may also be regarded as a superstar.
-In that sense, the entire Universe that moved about and came to be as it has that allowed this insignificant, small solar system to produce such a planet is worthy of superstar status.
+The Earth that formed in such a way to allow life to blossom and for our very existence to take place certainly is a superstar.
+In that sense, the entire Universe that moved about and came to be as it has allowing this insignificant, small solar system to produce such a planet is worthy of superstar status.